Chart Color Schemes

 Doveton has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely influencing the area.
-Key projects are Doveton Pool in the Park Revitalisation Project, Officer Precinct Structure Plan Major Activity Centre, Parklife Doveton, and Rowan Drive Doveton Development Plan (Ilim College Doveton Campus Expansion).
-The following list details those most relevant.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include the Doveton Pool in the Park Revitalisation Project, Parklife Doveton, Officer Town Centre (Major Activity Centre), and Rowan Drive Doveton Development Plan (Ilim College Doveton Campus Expansion).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.